bpm-diag/smartRPA/README.md

   <img width="55%" src="docs/architecture.png"/>
 </p>

+**Key features** include:

+- [x] **Action Logger**, log user behaviour, cross-platform, modular, supports wide range of applications;
+- [x] **Log Processing**, generates both CSV and XES event log;
+- [x] **Event abstraction**, abstracts events to a high level;
+- [x] **Process Discovery**, selects the most frequent routine to automate and generates high-level flowchart diagram of such routine thus skipping completely manual modeling;
+- [x] **RPA**, implements and enacts a SW robot emulating the best (most frequent) routine reflecting the observed behavior.
+Available both as a cross-platform Python script and as a UiPath project.

-A _partial_ list of features for each module of the Action Logger is available in [`features.pdf`](https://github.com/bpm-diag/smartRPA/blob/master/docs/Features.pdf)
+A _partial_ list of features for each module of the Action Logger is available in [`features.pdf`](https://github.com/bpm-diag/smartRPA/blob/master/docs/Features.pdf).

 # Installation and execution: